Home

 • •Conveys passion and commitment to patient care

-Focus on patient outcomes and adaptability, demonstrating both practical skills and empathy essential for effective therapy.
+Focus on patient outcomes and adaptability; this shows both practical skills and empathy essential for effective therapy.

 • Experience and specialization (e.g., child speech development, adult neurological impairments)